dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 Chapter 1 provided a superficial look at the `find` command.
 There's more to `find` than understanding `selectors` though.
 We already mentioned that the result from `find` is a `cursor`.
 We'll now look at exactly what this means in more detail.

 ## Field Selection ##
 Before we jump into `cursors`, you should know that `find` takes a second optional parameter.
 This parameter is the list of fields we want to retrieve.
-For example, we can get all of the unicorns' names by executing:
+For example, we can get all of the licornes' names by executing:

-	db.unicorns.find(null, {name: 1});
+	db.licornes.find(null, {name: 1});

 By default, the `_id` field is always returned.
 We can explicitly exclude it by specifying `{name:1, _id: 0}`.